-Project Alternative 3
+Project A lternative 3

-ry of nts or ⁄ities Potential Effects Project Risk ^a Mitigation/ Follow-up Activities
+ry of nts or ⁄ities Potential Effects Project Risk a Mitigation/ Follow-up Activities

 oject Alte ernative 1

 oject Alte ernative 1

-Environmental Receptor Project Alternative 1 Project Alternative 2 Project Alternative 3 Summary of Constraints or Sensitivities Potential Effects Risk Rating ^a Mitigation/Follow-up Activities Summary of Constraints or Sensitivities Potential Effects Project Riska Mitigation/ Follow-up Activities Summary of Constraints or Sensitivities Potential Effects Project Risk ^a Land Use Project site is located in Special Industrial zone and adjacent to operating industrial facilities Potential challenges to construction access and timing related to use of local roads Low Potential effect can be managed using industry standard mitigation Regulatory approvals are required to carry out the Project; however, the regulatory process is well- defined and associated costs are predictable.
-Engage with nearby operators to coordinate access See Project Alternative 1 See Project Alt ernative 1
+Project Alternative 1 Project Alternative 2 Project Alternative 3 Environmental Receptor Summary of Constraints or Sensitivities Potential Effects Risk Rating a Mitigation/Follow-up Activities Summary of Constraints or Sensitivities Potential Effects Project Riska Mitigation/ Follow-up Activities Summary of Constraints or Sensitivities Potential Effects Project Risk a Mitigation/ Follow-up Activities Land Use Project site is located in Special Industrial zone and adjacent to operating industrial facilities Potential challenges to construction access and timing related to use of local roads Low Potential effect can be managed using industry standard mitigation Regulatory approvals are required to carry out the Project; however, the regulatory process is well- defined and associated costs are predictable.
+Engage with nearby operators to coordinate access See Project A lternative 1 Activities See Project Alt ernative 1 a Risk rating were assigned based on methodology presented in subsection 2.2.1.